-6.5 The Police itself admits use of water cannon and tear gas but denies lathicharge "No lathi charge even ordered on public, no organized lathi charge by Policeman @ Vol.3 Pg.8 pr.
+- 6.5 The Police itself admits use of water cannon and tear gas but denies lathicharge "No lathi charge even ordered C on public, no organized lathi charge by Policeman @ Vol.3 Pg.8 pr.
 30 and 33 at pg.8-9; but evidence shows that lathi being used see Police beating people with Lathi's (vol.2 photographs at pg.44-45) also in CD004026 marked item 19 pg.
-39 Vol. 10 @ 47 minute shows lathicharge

-(v) Bricks

-6.6 The CD marked R4-TIMEWISE-'B' - @1hr.11 min Police entering from the back area and throwing bricks on the crowd inside the pandal;

-(vi) Water cannon and Teargas

-6.7 Initially Water cannon used after it proved ineffective tear gas fired towards right side of the stage resulting a small fire Pr.33 pg.
-9 Vol.III
+39 Vol. 10 @ 47 minute shows lathicharge - (v) Bricks - 6.6 The CD marked R4-TIMEWISE-'B' @1hr.11 min Police entering from the back area and throwing bricks on the crowd inside the pandal; - (vi) Water cannon and Teargas - 6.7 Initially Water cannon used after it proved ineffective tear gas fired towards right side of the stage resulting a small fire Pr.33 pg.
+9 Vol.III - (vii) Injuries - 6.8.
+On injuries the figures are not clear as per Commissioner of Police, Delhi Affidavit only two persons required hospitalization for surgery.

-(vii) Injuries

-6.8 On injuries the figures are not clear as per Commissioner of Police, Delhi Affidavit only two persons required hospitalization for surgery.
 (Annexure S colly pg.
 49-142 Vol.III)

-Injured Numbers Released Released Treatment

-on first on

-day second

-day

-Public 48 41 05 Diagnosis/
+Α Injured Numbers Released on first day Released on second day Treatment В Public persons 48 41 05 Diagnosis/ First aid ט Policemen 38

-persons First aid

-Policemen 38

 - Injury-sheets pre-dominantly indicate injuries received during the minor stampede in one part of the enclosure - 6.9 Newspaper the TOI gives the figure of 62 person injured and 29 of the injured were discharged during the day in LNJP hospital.
 What about those who were in other hospitals.
 Even there are many who failed to get recorded in the list of injured or to approach hospital for the medical aid.
-Only 62 injured that too without lathi charge. - 6.9 It will also be (sic) demonstrate that - (i) The crowd does not appear to be armed in anway not even with 'baseball' bats. - (ii) The Police (sic personnel) were throwing bricks. - (iii) Baba Ramdev was abruptly woken up. - (iv) The crowd was asleep. - (v) The Police used lathis.

-- (vi) The crowd also threw bricks. - (vii) The Police used tear gas around that time.

-It is not clear what occurred first.
+Only 62 injured that too without lathi charge. - 6.9 It will also be (sic) demonstrate that - The crowd does not appear to be armed in anway - not even with 'baseball' bats. - The Police (sic personnel) were throwing bricks. (ii) - Baba Ramdev was abruptly woken up. (iii) - The crowd was asleep. - The Police used lathis. - The crowd also threw bricks. - The Police used tear gas around that time.
+It is not clear what occurred first. - (viii) Water cannon was also used by the Police.